Iceland: Ice Caves and Aurora

 - Transportation during the workshop in a comfortable vehicle with ample room for you and your photography gear

 - Welcome and Farewell dinners on Days 1 and 9

 - Breakfasts at the hotels during the workshop

 - Travel to and from Iceland

 - Airport transfers

-- Single room supplement (contact us for price)
+- Single room supplement (may be available on request – contact for price)